Looking for a New Job? Why Base Salary Should Be the Last Thing You Consider

 “I advise candidates to look at total comp—not just the number on their paycheck.”

 In 2022, 20% of LinkedIn job postings were remote.
 By late 2023, that number dropped to 13%.
 Many companies are reversing remote work policies, requiring employees to return to the office.
-Even finance firms, which embraced hybrid work, are bringing employees back.
+Even wealth management firms, which embraced hybrid work, are bringing employees back.

 Office culture has once again become a key factor for job seekers.
 Candidates should evaluate whether a company fosters a positive in-office experience and if they can envision themselves collaborating with the team.